How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 AWS_SECRET_ACCESS_KEY

-- Value: paste in the Secret access key value shown in the AWS console.
+- Secret: paste in the Secret access key value shown in the AWS console.

 - Again, click